Where to Find Us

 Sessions are co-facilitated by a Pleo Family Peer Supporter and an Addictions Counsellor from The Robbie Dean Family Counselling Centre.

-This support group is offered in partnership and collaboration with The Robbie Dean Family Counselling Centre.
+This support group is offered in collaboration with The Robbie Dean Family Counselling Centre.

 Journaling as a Wellness Tool Virtual Group for parents and caregivers of children, youth, and young adults (ages 0-25) facing mental health or addiction challenges.
 Every Thursday.
 Location: Virtual (Zoom) *By registration only

-Journaling as a Wellness Tool is a fun, interactive group where you can discover journaling as a tool for wellness and express yourself through journaling with a community of peers.
+Journaling as a Wellness Tool is a fun, interactive group where you can discover journaling as a tool for wellness and express yourself through journaling with a community of peers, in a welcoming space.

 This free virtual group is for parents and caregivers supporting children, youth, and young adults (ages 0-25) facing mental health or addiction challenges.